konsumschaf/klbi/README.md

 * [351ELEC](https://351elec.de)

 # Limitations
-Right now it's only tested with 351ELEC.
+* Right now it's only tested with 351ELEC.
+* If the ROM is missing on the device, but there are already some entrys in the gamelist.xml, only the ROM wil be moved.
+But the images and videos will not (hard to tell, what to do with the orphaned entry).
+You can clean up the old gamelist.xml first by entering Emulationstation *Main Menu* -> *System Settings* -> *Developer* -> **Clean Gamelists & Remove unused Media**.

 # Easy Usage
 ## On the device